rust-lang/rfcs/text/0000-feature-metadata.md

 Features like `aho-corasick`, `memchr`, or `use_std` would likely be `public = false` since they aren't listed on the crate landing page.

+Another thing to note is sort order.
+In general, any tool that renders features (`rustdoc`, `cargo add`) should attempt to present them in the following way:

+-   Display default features first
+-   Display non-default but stable features next (can be in a separate section)
+-   Display unstable or deprecated features last (can be in a separate section)
+-   Do not display private features unless receiving a flag saying to do so (e.g.
+    `--document-private-items` with `rustdoc`)
+-   If ordering is not preserved, present the features alphabetically

 # Drawbacks

 [drawbacks]: #drawbacks